 —William Shakespeare, The Merry Wives of Windsor, Act IV, Scene 4

 In the grass at their feet the newly-dead corpse of a cricket twitched as a foraging party of ants dismembered it.
 The ants had formed up in two parallel lines—the departing line was weighted down with gobbets of cricket flesh.
 “Motor memory,” said Lucy.
 “The twitching.
-Mr. Cricket lingered for a post-coital cigarette instead of making a run for it, and death in the form of a wasp caught up with him; the ants are cleaning up.
+Mr. Cricket lingered for a post-coital cigarette instead of making a run for it, and a wasp caught up with him; the ants are cleaning up.
 He has sung his song; he has procreated.
 Sex then death, this is the way of things—The Case of the Listless Lothario.
 Any larger cricket predator would have made away with its catch; it’s just that the ants are so much smaller that we stop and gawk.
 My son, Elliot...”

 “Your wife isn’t all that bad,” said Samantha.
 “Cat.
 Crazy, I mean.
 She always has a cheery word for me when I look in; usually after Daz—you know.
 The old lady likes him.
 And he likes her.”

 “Cat.
 The Mormons are tying her shoelaces together while she sleeps.
 Has she told you that?
 No, most likely not.
 Not yet.
 Wait till she gets to know you better.
 Her anecdotes are endless.
 For Cat time stops with New Year’s 1938.
 She missed the atomic bomb and World War II even though I was in it.
 She has always been good at history, but slipshod with her centuries.
-Practical jokes by a terrorist underground, al Qaeda, the Pope, whoever, are right on schedule in her realms of the probable.
+Practical jokes by a terrorist underground, the Illuminati, the Kardashians, al Qaeda, whoever, are right on schedule in her realms of the probable.
 The fall of the World Trade Center was on TV so it had to be real.
 Like Jeopardy or Hollywood Squares.”

 “She always has the TV on,” said Samantha.